MattyGWS/HorizonXI-Linux-Installation/README.md

 7z x -y installer.exe &&
 7z x -y HorizonXI_Launcher-1.3.0-full.nupkg
 ```

-Make sure you have the correct verion written, in this case as of writing the latest version is 1.3.0, if this is the same version you downloaded then no worries.

 That's it, now you have updated the launcher.
 Nothing else to do!